Skip to main content

 start button

-The logger is awakened from the Standby Mode by pressing and holding this button.
-The shipment to which the logger is assigned is started.
+The device is awakened from the Standby Mode by pressing and holding this button.
+The shipment to which the device is assigned is started.

 start method

-The method that is specified in the system which determines when the logger starts recording data for the shipment.
+The method that is specified in the system which determines when the device starts recording data for the shipment.
 The available start methods are Auto (Geofence), Button, Specify time, and Geofence OR Button.

 stop button